-Career and Technical Education (CTE) programs provide high school students with the industry-specific courses, skills, work experience and certifications to succeed in the competitive NYC economy.
+Career and Technical Education (CTE) programs provide high school students with industry-specific courses, skills, work experience, and certifications to succeed in the competitive NYC economy.
 From nursing to web design and software engineering to culinary programs, CTE is informed by labor market demands to prepare the City’s next generation of talent.
-CTE students are skilled, motivated and committed to their futures.
+CTE students are skilled, motivated, and committed to their futures.

 Why get involved?

 Join hundreds of businesses in NYC that have recognized the value that CTE students bring to their business goals and talent needs.
 Partnering with CTE allows industry partners to be producers of talent by sparking interest and developing foundational skills in high schoolers.

 We welcome partnering with companies in the following industries:

 Automotive and Transportation